CosmicScale/PSBBN-Definitive-English-Patch/README.md

 Installs [HOSDMenu](#hosdmenu) without PSBBN.
 Compatible with 3rd party HDD adapters:
 - Formats the drive for a clean installation
 - Installs [OSDMenu MBR](#osdmenu-mbr) and [HOSDMenu](#hosdmenu)
-- Creates a partition for [POPS](#popstarter-and-virtual-memory-cards) (to store PS1 games) with user-defined size on the first 128 GB of the drive.
+- Creates a partition for [POPS](#popstarter-and-virtual-memory-cards) (to store PS1 games) with a user-defined size up to 130 GB
-- Reserves space for 800 **Launcher partitions**, used to launch games and apps.
+- Reserves space for 800 **Launcher partitions**, used to launch games and apps
-- Runs [APA-Jail](#apa-jail), creating an exFAT partition using all remaining disk space (up to 2 TB) for the storage of PS2 games and apps
+- Runs [APA-Jail](#apa-jail), creating an exFAT partition using all remaining disk space (up to 2 TB) for the storage of PS2 games and homebrew apps

 ## Game and App Installer
 Fully automates the installation of PS1 and PS2 games, as well as homebrew apps: